KamranKhankhail/react-native-maps/docs/installation.md

   ```

 1. If you are using Android Virtual Devices (AVD), ensure that `Use Host GPU` is checked in the settings for your virtual device.

+1. If you run into `Caused by: java.lang.NoClassDefFoundError: com.google.android.gms.maps.GoogleMapOptions` error check the first point of the manual installation steps.
+You most probably have a package that is including a different Google Play services version, than the one react native maps ships with per default.